 Our ability to become, or remain, relevant comes down to an ability to adapt.
 To adapt means to learn and an ability to learn is an organization’s top priority in the final frontier of competitive advantage.
-The value of training is an organization advantage.
+The value of training becomes an organization advantage.

 Any item that can not show direct business impact finds their way onto an organization’s chopping block.
 The strategic ability to train and to educate and the value of training on trial.

 Who’s job is it to show the direct link training has to top-line growth as well as bottom-line results:

 Every dollar invested in training is a dollar taken from elsewhere.
 And the business project portfolio has an expected return.
 The need for training to produce an ROI means our concept of ROI needs to include both Return on Involvement as well as Return on Investment.